Amsterdam/3DAmsterdam/docs/faq.md

 ## Why Unity?

 Unity offers ongoing support for WebGL with a [roadmap](https://portal.productboard.com/gupat5mdsl4luvs35fqy5vlq/tabs/60-web) containing multithreading, better mobile support and the new 3D webstandard WebGPU.
-The crossplatform nature of Unity allows distribution to native platforms (desktop, mobile etc.) if specific features/use-cases have different system requirements, like a larger accessible memory range.
+The crossplatform nature of Unity allows distribution to other, native platforms (desktop, mobile etc.) in case specific features/use-cases have different system requirements, like a larger accessible memory range.

 ## Why use tiles?